 - 20% of your customers create 80% of your revenue

-It’s a remarkably and quick easy way to assess, understand, and optimize virtually any situation involving work, business, organizational development and personal life.
+It’s a remarkably and quick easy way to assess, understand, and optimise virtually any situation involving work, business, organisational development and personal life.

 Leadership becomes a lot easier and extremely useful in planning, analysis, trouble-shooting, problem solving, decision-making and change management when you apply 80/20 principles.
 Moreover, it is extremely helpful in bringing clarity to complex situations and problems, especially when deciding where to focus effort and resources: